-Everyone likes a free thing, right?
-Whether it's free advice, product, or service, using the word "free" in your copy will instantly perk people’s attention.
+Everyone likes free stuff.
+Whether it's free advice, a product, or service, using the word "free" in your copy will almost always improve your results.
 Author Dan Ariely in Predictably Irrational: The Hidden Forces That Shape Our Decisions says, "The word 'free'… gives us such an emotional charge that we perceive what is being offered as immensely more valuable than it really is."

+New is amongst the most powerful of trigger words.
+It makes sense.
+After all, "new" means something that you haven't seen before.
+It's better than "old".
+And it comes with implications of improvement and enhancement.
 Humans are psychologically hardwired for novelty, reports The Telegraph.
-If our brains seek the adventure of a new thing, why not capitalize on these types of trigger words in your marketing copy?
+If our brains seek the lustre of a new thing, why not capitalize on these types of trigger words in your marketing copy?
 It gives people the urge to look and listen to whatever your business has to say.